Level: ⚫⚫⚫⚪⚪ Advanced

 Exercises (click on the arrows to uncover the solution)

-The file `cell.bii_0.5.mz` in the MAgPIE output folder reports the Biodiversity Intactness Index (BII) in each grid cell.
-Read it into R and assign it to an object `bii`.
+Read the file `cell.land_0.5.mz` from the MAgPIE output folder into R and assign it to an object `x`

-How many 0.5 degree grid cells and time steps does the object `bii` contain?
+How many 0.5 degree grid cells, time steps and land use types does the object `x` contain?
 Also use `magclass::getComment()` to find out in which unit the data is stored.

-Find out how many 0.5 degree grid cells and time steps
+Find out how many 0.5 degree grid cells, time steps and land use types

-Calculate the difference in BII per grid cell between 2015 and 2050 and store the difference in an object called `biiDiff`.
+Calculate the difference in cropland area per grid cell between 2015 and 2050 and store the difference in an object called `cropDiff`.